thunderbird89/esf/stories/story-knock-knock.md

 *Devourer's Pride*'s shields flared brilliant white, the defensive field dumping massive amounts of energy as it tried to dissipate the kinetic strikes.
 The first three rounds were absorbed, the fourth and fifth stressed the generators to their limits.
 The sixth punched through.

 Armor plating deformed, then ruptured.
 Secondary explosions rippled along the battleship's port side as the penetrators carved through compartments, venting atmosphere and debris.
-Another salvo followed immediately—Federation doctrine emphasized overwhelming firepower in the opening exchange.
+Another salvo followed immediately - Federation doctrine emphasized overwhelming firepower in the opening exchange.
 More rounds hammered home, chewing through armor, collapsing bulkheads, shredding sensor arrays.

 But the *Pride* didn't die.

 Emergency systems kicked in, damage control crews scrambling, backup shields struggling to reinitialize.
 The battleship rolled, presenting its less-damaged starboard flank, its own weapons beginning to track targets even as alarms shrieked across its bridge.

-Behind it, the cyno bridge continued to pulse, and more Ryzak vessels began to emerge—a heavy cruiser, then another, destroyers following in their wake.
+Behind it, the cyno bridge continued to pulse, and more Ryzak vessels began to emerge - a heavy cruiser, then another, destroyers following in their wake.
 The formation spread out across a ten-kilometer radius from the beacon, ships orienting themselves, weapons coming online.

 Then the carriers came through.

 Two of them, bulky and angular, their launch bays already cycling open even as their shields initialized.
 They wasted no time.
-Strike craft began pouring out immediately—Ryzak interceptors, nimble and aggressive, dozens of them streaming into the black like angry hornets.
+Strike craft began pouring out immediately - Ryzak interceptors, nimble and aggressive, dozens of them streaming into the black like angry hornets.

 Aboard *Typhoon*, Captain Sarah Reeves watched the tactical display with cold satisfaction.

 > "All batteries, continuous fire.
 Target priority: battleship until it breaks, then heavy cruisers.
-Alert our Talons—enemy strike craft are launching."
+Alert our Talons - enemy strike craft are launching."

 The Federation fighters had been holding station in a wide perimeter around the beacon, engines on standby, waiting for exactly this moment.
 Now their pilots lit their drives, vectoring toward the emerging Ryzak formation.
 Forty-eight Talons, already in position, already armed, already hungry.